The Genomics, Genetics and Breeding

 Resource for Cacao Improvement

-A collaboration between MARS, USDA-ARS, IBM, JGI,
+A collaboration among MARS, USDA-ARS, IBM, NCGR, Clemson University,

 Cacao Pods and Chocolate